-York Music Boosters (formerly York Music Parent Association/YMPA) is a parent volunteer organization that assists the music program by raising funds for summer camp scholarships, distributing uniforms, hosting post-concert receptions, and facilitating department trips.
+York Music Boosters

+A parent volunteer organization that assists the music program by raising funds for summer camp scholarships, distributing uniforms, hosting post-concert receptions, and facilitating department trips.
 York Music Boosters sponsors the "Greens Sale" in the fall as their primary fundraiser.
-For more information, see their website: york.elmhurst205.org/YMPA Link to Join York Music Boosters:
+For more information, see their website: york.elmhurst205.org/YMBLink to Join York Music Boosters: